spryker/spryker-docs/docs/pbc/all/dynamic-multistore/202307.0/base-shop/dynamic-multistore-feature-overview.md

 ![store-relation](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/dynamic-multistore/dynamic-multistore.md/store-relation.png)

-The following demonstrates shows how you can assign a product price to a specific store.
+The following shows how you can assign a product price to a specific store.

 ![product-prices](https://spryker.s3.eu-central-1.amazonaws.com/docs/pbc/all/dynamic-multistore/dynamic-multistore.md/product-prices.png)

-## Viewing the store on the storefront
+## Viewing stores on the Storefront

 The newly created store is viewable on the storefront, complete with the assigned products and prices.